Nadia Heninger: Education and career

 Heninger graduated from the University of California, Berkeley in 2004, with a bachelor's degree in electrical engineering and computer science.
 She completed her doctorate in 2011 at Princeton University; her dissertation, Error Correction and the Cryptographic Key, was supervised by Bernard Chazelle.

 After postdoctoral research at the University of California, San Diego and Microsoft Research in New England, she became Magerman Term Assistant Professor at the University of Pennsylvania in 2013.
 In 2019, she returned to the University of California, San Diego.

 Recognition

 Heninger's work on weak keys and on forward secrecy of Diffie–Hellman won best paper awards at the conferences at which they were presented, as have several of Heninger's other publications.
 She is one of the 2016 recipients of the Applied Networking Research Prize of the Internet Research Task Force.

 She was an invited speaker at Asiacrypt 2016, speaking on "The reality of cryptographic deployments on the internet".

+She is a 2026 International Association for Cryptologic Research Fellow for impactful contributions to the analysis of deployed cryptographic protocols and service to the IACR and the wider security community.